-- buy.
-If the share is not trading actively in the market it looses its place in the Index Computation [if it is there in Sensex pack]. - 2.
-To remote active trading of shares in the secondary market. - To reduce the impression that the company is making huge profits, because bonus issue increases number of shares, thereby dividend comes down. - 4.
-To achieve respectable size in the eyes of investors [individuals as well as institutions] Bonus issues increase capital base. - 5.
+- 1. To remote active trading of shares in the secondary market. - To reduce the impression that the company is making huge profits, because bonus issue increases number of shares, thereby dividend comes down. - 3.
+To achieve respectable size in the eyes of investors [individuals as well as institutions] Bonus issues increase capital base. - 4.
 To send signals that company's future prospects have brightened and also create an impression that future dividends will increase. - To improve prospects of raising additional funds as said earlier, investors prefer to invest in a company which is declaring dividends.
 Bonus issue helps to raise additional funds easily.

-Q36.
+Q12.
 Explain the Advantages of Issue of Bonus Shares.